-Due to regulatory, credentialing, workload, and financial considerations, students enrolled in the MSN or PGC are required to complete all clinical requirements within the United States; the previous international placement program is currently on hold.
-MSN students may contact their Clinical Director for further clarification of this policy.
+Due to regulatory, credentialing, workload, and financial considerations, students enrolled in the MSN or PGC clinical courses are required to complete all clinical requirements within the United States MSN students may contact their Clinical Director for further clarification of this policy.
 The US territories which includes Guam, US Virgin Islands and Puerto Rico are considered international sites and will not be approved for MSN or PGC students.